 When is Eid in South Africa?

-Ramadan (Eid ul Fitr) will start on 13th April 2021 and end on 12th May 2021.
-Meanwhile, Eid al-Adha 2021 in South Africa will fall between Sunday, 18th July 2021, and Saturday, 24th July.
+Ramadan (Eid ul Fitr) starts on 13th April 2021 and end on 12th May 2021.
+Meanwhile, Eid al-Adha 2021 in South Africa falls between Sunday, 18th July 2021, and Saturday, 24th July.
 These dates are the global Eid al-Adha timeline in 2021; hence dates vary per country because the worldwide time difference affects lunar phases in different parts of the world.

 All countries conform to the global timeline, and the full moon must be visible within the dates a country selects.
 The event will begin on 20th July in South Africa.
 The four-day celebration kicks off four days after Hajj's commencement, which is on the 10th day of Dhu al-Hijjah.